Azure/Azure-Landing-Zones/docs/content/bootstrap.md

 Now choose your next step!

 The Accelerator allows you to quickly get started with IaC and DevOps best practices for Azure Landing Zones.
-It supports both Terraform and Bicep.
+It supports both Terraform and Bicep:

-You can also opt to use Bicep and Terraform directly.

 - [**Accelerator**](/Azure-Landing-Zones/accelerator/)

+You can also opt to use Bicep and Terraform directly:

 - [**Bicep**](/Azure-Landing-Zones/bicep/)
 - [**Terraform**](/Azure-Landing-Zones/terraform/)